 * * *

 Nash Farm is the oldest intact farmstead in Tarrant County.
-Visitors can tour the settlement and learn about survival needs like food and water sources, windmill and farming techniques, and various hands on activities.
+The farmstead was purchased by Thomas Jefferson Nash in 1859, and is bringing history to life.
+Visitors can tour the settlement and learn about life on the farm through exhibits, interpretive programs and various workshops about food and water sources, windmill and farming techniques, and various hands on activities.

-Admission is free and the grounds are open daily from dawn to dusk.
+Admission is free and the grounds are open during regular business hours.
 Bring a picnic and enjoy your afternoon on the farmstead.
 Tours are available for groups and schools, and there are exciting special events almost every weekend.